 1. Stick with a daily budget

 When setting up your Facebook ad (campaign), under budget, you’ll be asked to choose either a lifetime budget or a daily budget.

 I recommend that you choose a daily budget so that you can have more control over your spending.

 2. Use Campaign Budget Optimisation

-When setting up your campaign, you’ll notice a section for Campaign Budget optimization (CBO).
+You’ll notice a section for Campaign Budget Optimization (CBO) when setting up your campaign.
 I advise that you toggle this option.

-Facebook recommends it’s one of the best ways to spend wisely and allocate resources to thee right channel.
+Facebook recommends it’s one of the best ways to spend wisely and allocate resources to the right channel.

 First, what CBO does is that it ensures that your budget is split optimally across all adsets under the same campaign.

 For example, if Adset A is performing well out of 4 Adsets in total, Facebook allocates most of your resources to Adset A.